1. Cycling through the City

 Gold Rush on Sado Island

-Sado Island is off the coast of Niigata and it only takes 65 minutes by the jetfoil boat from Niigata Port to get to this island packed with natural treasures and limitless charm.
-Gold and silver was produced on the island as early as 11th century.
+Sado Island is off the coast of Niigata and, conveniently, it only takes 65 minutes by the jetfoil boat from Niigata Port.
+To prove its worth, this island packed with natural treasures and limitless charm.
+In fact, gold and silver was produced on the island as early as 11th century.
 Due to the discovery of gold and silver in Aikawa area in 1601, Sado Island flourished as a prosperous mining town.
 However, the mine was shut down in 1989 because of resource depletion.

 “Doyu-no-warito,” a V-shaped mountain-top split resulting from opencast mining in the Edo period, serves as a symbol of Sado’s prime days.
-Without the help of modern day heavy machinery, workers had no choice but to dig by hand, making the sight even more impressive.
+Without the help of modern day heavy machinery, workers had no choice but to dig by hand.
+As a result, the sight is even more impressive.

 At Historic Site Sado Kinzan, visitors can walk through several mine tunnels dug by hand in the Edo period, such as the Sohdayu Tunnel.
 Life-size mannequins of Edo-era miners are there to greet you.
 While you’re there, try a local specialty—ice cream with gold flakes—and immerse yourself in the best of Sado!